mwmed/secure-resource-system/README.md

 Resource Extraction: The system provides functionality to extract the loaded resources as needed.

+Resource Access: The resource::get_resource function allows retrieval of the resource data as a byte array, encapsulated within the c_resource class.

 # Usage
 To utilize the Secure Resource System, follow these steps: